javierbrea/eslint-plugin-boundaries/docs/rules/external.md

 * If the error is produced by a specific option including path property, then the message includes information it: `Usage of '/Login' from external module '@mui/icons-material' is not allowed in elements of type 'module' with elementName 'module-a'.
 Disallowed in rule 3`
 * If the rule contains an `importKind` property, then the message also includes information about the import kind: `Usage of type 'useMemo, useEffect' from external module 'react' is not allowed in elements of type 'helper' with elementName 'helper-a'.
 Disallowed in rule 2`

-You can also configure a custom error message for changing this default behaviour, or even custom error messages only for a specific rule option.
+You can also configure a custom error message for changing this default behavior, or even custom error messages only for a specific rule option.
 Read ["error messages"](../../README.md#error-messages) in the main docs for further info about how to configure messages.

 ## Further reading